top of page

 At 52, I am very much a Non-traditional applicant.
 Nevertheless, even though I got started later in life, having a thorough understanding of the nursing profession will enable and inspire me to make significant contributions to group discussions, fostering inclusiveness in group discussions of age-related issues in health.
 By combining this dream with my enormous respect for the US Military, I decided to apply to your program, my first choice for further study.

-I earned my undergraduate degree in Nursing from XXXX University School of Nursing in 2006.
-Then I earned a master's degree in chemistry with an emphasis on biochemistry from XXXX University, graduating in 2001 with a 3.8 GPA.
+I earned my undergraduate degree in Nursing from ____ University School of Nursing in 2006.
+Then I earned a master's degree in chemistry with an emphasis on biochemistry from ____ University, graduating in 2001 with a 3.8 GPA.
 Many qualities go into making a successful nurse.
 I have at least most of them, and I am a very caring and compassionate person with an intense and omnipresent desire to help others.
 It seems most natural for me to feel and show empathy toward a patient and the patient’s family, showing compassion for those in pain, both physical and emotional.
 I have a positive, caring nature and a desire to provide for those in need.
 One of the most significant benefits of being a professional nurse is the gratification that comes from easing the suffering of others.
 I hope my extensive education and professional experiences will be deemed worthy and allow me to fulfill my dream of becoming a CRNA.

 My entire family immigrated to America from Korea in 1988.
 The first job I found was at a dry cleaner called the Iron Door Company, working as a helper.
 Since my youth, I have had heavy family responsibilities, first, caring for my two younger brothers and sister and later having my own family.
 In 2000, my father became terminally ill with cancer and could not manage the family business.
 He needed constant care, and it was up to me.
 I kept the entire family going, even after my father’s death, even to the point of my own emotional and physical depletion.
 After he died, I accepted a position as a research technician at the Biochemistry and Bio Physics Department at Washington University Medical School.